Artist

 How much does Bjork make in a year?

-Bjork is modeled at $1.1M-$4.4M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Bjork is estimated at $1.1M-$4.4M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Bjork still make money?